tawmae/tawmae.github.io/all_in_one_moderation_tools.md

 Usually this extension is import & go, but I highly suggest to configure two things beforehand:

 1. In the Settings UI window, head into the `Follow Bot Attacks` tab and type in the name of your Follow Alert **Action** and **Queue**.
-Make sure the action is in that queue and that it is set to blocking `Action Queues -> Queues`.
+Make sure the action is in that queue and that it is set to **Blocking** `Action Queues -> Queues`.
 This will make sure that follow alerts won't pop up when you receive a couple hundred (if not thousand) botted followers.

 ![Picture](assets/media/aio_fb.png)